devxdata/devxdata.github.io/index.md

 Backed by years of research, we are coming up with a solid vision to support your marketing needs.

-We are under construction and Comming super soon..
+We are under construction and Coming super soon..

 Mail us at support@dataxdata.ai